-Why Amazon FBA is a No-Brainer
+Why Amazon FBA Is a No-Brainer

-Multi-Channel Fulfillment is Your Best Friend
+Multi-Channel Fulfillment Is Your Best Friend

 Another huge benefit to using the MCF program is that any order fulfilled with this program will have discounted fees associated with it due to not needing to pay the Amazon referral rate.
-Average is 15% on Amazon and depends on your category.
+The average is 15% on Amazon and depends on your category.
 These are huge cost savings!
 Here is a picture showing some examples of items fulfilled with the MCF program:

-The program also allows you to offer various shipping options at checkout on your site: 1-day, 2-day or 3-5 day delivery options.
-As a seller you can choose what to charge for shipping costs, so knowing your MCF fees for the various shipping times makes it easy to know what to charge your customers.
+The program also allows you to offer various shipping options at checkout on your site: 1-day, 2-day, or 3-5 day delivery options.
+As a seller, you can choose what to charge for shipping costs, so knowing your MCF fees for the various shipping times makes it easy to know what to charge your customers.
 Everything is published on Amazon, so feel free to dive deeper.

 Private Label and Why It’s Your Path to Freedom

-There has always been a great debate on the internet as to what is the best selling model for Amazon.
-The clear winner is private label as it allows you to scale from a modest business to millions of dollars relatively easily all the while never needing to touch or manage your inventory.
+There has always been a great debate on the internet as to what is the best-selling model for Amazon.
+The clear winner is private label, as it allows you to scale from a modest business to millions of dollars relatively easily, all the while never needing to touch or manage your inventory.
 Another benefit is the potential for an exit someday.
 As you grow a private label business, you control the trademark as well as any design patents.
-You have full control over who is allowed to sell your product and it gives you the freedom to innovate your product at any time.
+You have full control over who is allowed to sell your product, and it gives you the freedom to innovate your product at any time.

-So, What Is Private Label?
+So, What Is a Private Label?